b1gmcdaddy/exTrack/README.md

 # extrack

-expenseTracker using Flutter and Firebase
+expenseTracker using Flutter and Firebase yuh